 However, the Windows Experience Index was removed from Windows 8.1 and cannot be found in subsequent Windows versions as well.
-The good news is that there is a dedicated software that helps you bring the WEI back.
+The good news is that there is dedicated software that helps you bring the WEI back.

 Many NVIDIA graphics cards users experience constant freezing while running the Windows Experience Index feature.